AllKind/ipset-bash-completion/README.md

 - Show and complete set names.
 - Show and complete the set types when using the create and help command.
 - Show and complete set elements (members) when using the del command.
+- Show and complete services, protocols, icmp[6] types and interface names when adding elements.
 - Show and complete hostnames, when adding, deleting or testing elements (using @ as prefix).
 - Complete on filenames if the current option requires it.
 - Complete variable names, command subtitution and globbing patterns.